The Legend of La Llorona

-The Legend of La Llorona is a 2022 American Horror film directed by Patricia Harris Seeley and written by José Prendes, Cameron Larson and Patricia Harris Seeley.
+The Legend of La Llorona is a 2022 American horror film directed by Patricia Harris Seeley and written by José Prendes, Cameron Larson and Patricia Harris Seeley.
 The film stars Autumn Reeser, Danny Trejo, Antonio Cupo and Zamia Fardiño.
 The film was released on January 7, 2022.

 Plot

-Andrew and Carly Candlewood, along with their son Danny, travel from California to Mexico for a much needed vacation.
-The getaway is not what they think when tales of missing children along with the town legend of La Llorona soon encompassing their trip.
-La Llorona is described as an evil spirit of a distraught mother who lurks near the water's edge and strikes fear in the hearts of all who see her.
+Andrew and Carly Candlewood, along with their son Danny, travel from California to Mexico for a much-needed vacation.
+The getaway is not what they think when tales of missing children along with the town legend of La Llorona soon encompass their trip.
+La Llorona is described as the evil spirit of a distraught mother who lurks near the water's edge and strikes fear in the hearts of all who see her.
 The spirit begins to torment the Candlewood family and kidnaps Danny.
 Along with their resourceful taxi driver Jorge, the family races to save Danny.
 They must navigate the spirit's power along with cartel thugs that roam the countryside.